 Scientific Name: Python bivittatus

-Habitat: Burmese pythons are native to the grasslands, marshes, swamps, rocky foothills, woodlands, river valleys, and jungles of Southeast Asia.
+Habitat: Burmese pythons are native to the grasslands, marshes, swamps, rocky foothills, woodlands, river valleys, and jungles of Southeast Asia in countries such as Thailand, Myanmar, and Cambodia.

 Diet: Burmese pythons are known to eat rodents, small mammals, and birds.